 Final instructions

-As just another person currently stranded on this pale blue dot, any of the things stated above (except, perhaps, for my values and beliefs) may change and shift and evolve as time goes, so never be afraid to ask if you think something I’m doing says differently.
+As just another person currently stranded on this pale blue dot, any of the things stated above (except, perhaps, for my values and beliefs) may change and shift as time goes, so never hesitate to ask if you think something I'm doing says otherwise.

-I can promise I’ll do by best to help, and share what I know and what I have, adapting to the situation, and being as open as I can be.
+I can promise I'll do my best to help, and share what I know and what I have, adapting to the situation, and being as open as I can be.
 So never feel limited to act and live and work in different ways.
-In your owns.
+In your own way.

-And I’ll always cherish them, for they would be true.
+And I'll always respect it, for it'd be true.